deepin-community/dulwich/README.rst

 Supported versions of Python
 ----------------------------

-At the moment, Dulwich supports (and is tested on) CPython 3.5 and later and Pypy.
+At the moment, Dulwich supports (and is tested on) CPython 3.6 and later and Pypy.

-The latest release series to support Python 2.x was the 0.19 series.
-See the 0.19 branch in the Dulwich git repository.